mrx7014/SSH-KaliLinux/README.md

 <img src="img/server.png"></a>
 ____________

-- You have now successfully connected to your server.
+### Now you successfully connected to your server.
 Write down the SECRET shown on the screen.
 You need this SECRET to connect back to YOUR server.
 ____________

 ### You should copy this ssh line from ssh -o to segfault.net